-- A Medicare Special Needs Plan (SNP) is a type of Medicare Advantage plan for individuals with extra healthcare needs who are already enrolled in Medicare parts A, B, and C.
+- A Medicare Special Needs Plan (SNP) is a type of Medicare Advantage plan for individuals with extra healthcare needs.

 - Medicare SNPs include Medicare Part D prescription drug coverage.

-- Depending on the type of SNP you choose, your plan may include additional medical services such as extra days in the hospital, care management, or special social services.
+- Depending on the type of SNP you choose, your plan may include additional medical services.

 - You must be able to prove that you qualify for a Medicare SNP based on a medical diagnosis or level of income.

 Public insurance programs can be difficult to understand, and Medicare is no exception.
 For people with extensive medical issues or other special needs, the challenge only increases, but there is help.

-Medicare Special Needs Plans (SNPs) offer additional Medicare coverage to those who need it most.
-Read on to learn about Medicare SNPs and how they may help you.
+Medicare Special Needs Plans (SNPs) offer additional coverage to those who need it most.
+Read on to learn about Medicare SNPs and how they may be able to help you.

-Medicare SNPs are a type of Medicare Advantage plan created by Congress in 2003 to help individuals with extra healthcare needs.
+Medicare SNPs are a type of Medicare Advantage (Part C) plan that was created by Congress to help people with specific types of healthcare needs.

-Under this plan, you have coverage for your doctor’s visits, hospital stays, medications, and other services that you may need to stay healthy.
-The main difference between Special Needs Plans and other Medicare Advantage options is that SNPs offer extra services based on your unique healthcare needs.
-This may include an allowance for extra days in the hospital, care management, or special social services.
+The main difference between SNPs and other Medicare Advantage options is that SNPs offer extra services based on your unique healthcare needs.
+This may include an allowance for extra days in the hospital, a care management specialist, or other social services.